sfschen/velocileptors/README.md

 requires substituting the "LPT" for "EPT" in the import statement, though can be made more robust by supplying a cosmology-conscious no-wiggle power spectrum via the keyword pnw.
-See the READMEs in those directories for more information.
+See the READMEs in those directories and the example notebooks for more information and examples.

 For the most common case of computing the redshift-space power spectrum one can use a a _reduced set_ of parameters and beyond_gauss=False: